 In August, Titan purchased a 56 percent controlling interest in Planet Corporation Group based in Perth, Australia.
 This location will help extend our mining presence.

-In October 2013, Titan in partnership with One Equity Partners and the Russian Direct Investment Fund closed the acquisition of an 85% interest in Voltyre-Prom, a leading producer of agricultural and industrial tires in Volgograd, Russia, for approximately $94.0 million.
-Titan will act as operating partner with responsibility for Voltyre-Prom's daily operations on behalf of the consortium of which Titan holds a 30% interest.
-In January 2014, the partnership of Titan, OPE and RDIF purchased an additional 14% to bring the total Voltyre-Prom ownership to 99%.
+In October, Titan in partnership with One Equity Partners and the Russian Direct Investment Fund closed the acquisition of an 85% interest in Voltyre-Prom, a leading producer of agricultural and industrial tires in Volgograd, Russia, for approximately $94.0 million.
+Titan will act as operating partner with responsibility for Voltyre-Prom's daily operations on behalf of the consortium of which Titan initially held a 30% interest.
+In 2014, the partnership of Titan, OPE and RDIF purchased an additional 14% to bring the total Voltyre-Prom ownership to 99%.
+In 2016, Titan acquired an additional $25.0 million of additional shares to increase its ownership to 43%.